Additional Scholarship Resources

 Here are a few resources for Ohio students looking to obtain a teaching degree:

-The Ohio District 5 Area Agency on Aging is awarding two $2000 scholarships for the 2019-2020 academic year.
+The Ohio District 5 Area Agency on Aging is awarding two $2,000 scholarships for the 2020-2021 academic year.
 Applicants from Crawford County (in addition to other locations) who are at least at sophomore status in an accredited college or institute of higher learning and are pursuing a degree in a field that would benefit the aging or disabled population (including Nursing, Social Work, Pharmacy, Physical Therapy, Speech Therapy, Occupational Therapy, Dietetics or Gerontology) are eligible.
 Other eligibility criteria apply.
-DEADLINE is March 1, 2019.
+Deadline is March 15, 2020.
+Questions can be directed to Susie at 567-247-7105 or go to their website at www.aaa5ohio.org.

 The Crawford Success Center is a satellite school of North Central State College and provides qualified North Central State College students with academic, financial need, and general scholarships for college-related expenses.
 There are scholarships available for new and current students as well as full-time and part-time students.